kriegalex/k8s-homelab/plex/README.md

 ```

 ### Enable hardware transcoding for an Intel ARC GPU

+> **IMPORTANT**
+>
+> As of August 2024, only Plex server v1.40.1 works with both hardware transcoding and tone mapping enabled with an Intel ARC GPU.
+Mine is a A380 and I am running Ubuntu 22.04.4 LTS with HWE 6.5.0 kernel.
+Intel GPU plugin is v0.30.0 for kubernetes v1.30.

 #### Drivers
 If you are on Ubuntu 22.04 LTS, or on a modern Linux distribution with access to kernel >=6.2, the drivers for an Intel ARC GPU should already be working.
 More details [here](https://dgpu-docs.intel.com/driver/installation.html#ubuntu-install-steps).
 On Ubuntu 22.04.3 LTS, the kernel 6.5 is easily available with the [HWE kernel](https://askubuntu.com/questions/1442208/how-to-enable-hwe-on-ubuntu-22-04).